AustinRhoads/building_portfolio_project_2/README.md

 ## RESTful routes

-Different pages on a site are actually considered different states of that application.
-As we click links to navigate to different pages on a site what occurs is a state transition.
+Different pages on a site are actually considered different **states** of that application.
+As we click links to navigate to different pages on a site what occurs is a **state transition**.
 RESTful routes is a conventional way of linking CRUD (create, read, update, delete) actions with HTTP verbs (get, post, patch, delete).
 The beauty of this is how it allows us to tie the functionality of Ruby objects to the content on our web app.

 ## Google API